 There are three main types of hinges: Concealed, Semi-Concealed, and Exposed.
 Depending on what style suits your needs, you may want to first find out if your vanity is face framed or frameless.

 Concealed hinges or "European hinges" are very popular and are used in both framed and frameless construction.
 The concealed refers to the hinge being completely unseen when the doors are closed.
 Typically, they have a mounting set that is attached to the inside of the cabinet door, and then a circular mortise or hole that is drilled out for the other part of the hinge to sit in.
 This mounting technique is popular for both the look it provides and the versatility, offering a wide range of openings for the doors, ranging from 95-180 degrees.
 Most modern doors use these hinges and they are easy to adjust as well as install.

 Another popular hinge, these have a piece of the hinge sticking out the side when the doors are closed, usually adorned with a decorative piece.
 Used much more frequently on framed construction, these hinges have a more traditional look than their modern counterpart.

 Exposed hinges are most commonly used solely as a design choice.
 If you are looking for something rustic looking or just want more detail in general, exposed hinges provide the functionality, but with the added decoration that is desired.

 Another tip is to keep your cabinet and countertop styles in mind when choosing.
 Be consistent, and follow the lines with the rest of your design choices.
-A more curved look is paired nicely with some rounded handles, a more square or flat style will be accentuated with square contoured hardware.
+A more curved look is paired nicely with rounded handles, while a more square or flat style will be accentuated with square contoured hardware.

-When choosing your handles and knobs the finish should compliment the rest of your bathroom.
-However, don’t feel constrained to matching your faucet, you have some flexibility, try out different looks and choose one that feels right for you.
+When choosing your handles and knobs, the finish should compliment the rest of your bathroom.
+However, don't feel constrained to matching your faucet.
+You have some flexibility, try out different looks and choose one that feels right for you.